MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 -   A deny rule, which cannot be overridden, is explicitly blocking the file.

 Before editing the rule collection, first determine what rule is preventing the file from running.
 You can troubleshoot the problem by using the **Test-applockerPolicy** Windows PowerShell cmdlet.
-For more information about troubleshooting an applockerpolicy, see [Testing and Updating an applocker Policy](http://go.microsoft.com/fwlink/?LinkId=160269) (http://go.microsoft.com/fwlink/?LinkId=160269).
+For more information about troubleshooting an AppLockerpolicy, see [Testing and Updating an AppLocker Policy](http://go.microsoft.com/fwlink/?LinkId=160269) (http://go.microsoft.com/fwlink/?LinkId=160269).

 ## Next steps
-After deciding how your organization will manage your applocker policy, record your findings.
+After deciding how your organization will manage your AppLocker policy, record your findings.

--   **End-user support policy.** Document the process that you will use for handling calls from users who have attempted to run a blocked application, and ensure that support personnel have clear escalation steps so that the administrator can update the applocker policy, if necessary.
+-   **End-user support policy.** Document the process that you will use for handling calls from users who have attempted to run a blocked application, and ensure that support personnel have clear escalation steps so that the administrator can update the AppLocker policy, if necessary.

 -   **Event processing.** Document whether events will be collected in a central location called a store, how that store will be archived, and whether the events will be processed for analysis.